tungle92/Changepoints-Detection/README.md

 There is therefore a growing need to be able to search for such changes efficiently.
 It is this search problem which we consider in this project

+# Package installation
+You first need to install the devtools package, it can be done easily from Rstudio.
+We install the package from Github :

+devtools::install_github("tungle92/Project_Algorithms")

+library(Algo)

 ## Optimal Partitioning :